vikneshrajsp/engineering-ascend/system-design-challenges/gcs-design.md

 ### **Step 1: Requirement Clarification & Scoping**

-**Interviewer**: "Design Google Cloud Storage for me."
+**Interviewer**: "Design a cloud storage service for me."

 **My Response**: "Great!
 Before I start designing, I need to understand the scope and requirements better.
 Let me ask some clarifying questions:

-1. **Scale**: Are we talking about Google Cloud scale (exabytes of data) or starting from scratch?
+1. **Scale**: Are we talking about cloud-scale (exabytes of data) or starting from scratch?
 2. **Features**: Which core features should I focus on?
 Object storage, lifecycle management, multi-region, or all of them?
 3. **Data Types**: What types of data?
 Files, images, videos, databases, or mixed data types?
 4. **Constraints**: Any specific performance, cost, or technical constraints I should consider?"

-**Interviewer**: "Let's start with Google Cloud scale and focus on object storage, lifecycle management, multi-region support, and enterprise features."
+**Interviewer**: "Let's start with cloud-scale and focus on object storage, lifecycle management, multi-region support, and enterprise features."

 **My Response**: "Perfect!
-So I'm designing Google Cloud Storage at scale with:
+So I'm designing a cloud storage service at scale with:
 - Exabytes of data across multiple regions
 - Core features: object storage, lifecycle management, multi-region support
 - Multiple data types and enterprise features